Rex Burkhead: 2020 season

 In Week 3 of the 2020 season, Burkhead recorded 98 scrimmage yards to go along with two rushing touchdowns and one receiving touchdown in the 36–20 victory over the Las Vegas Raiders.
 In Week 10 against the Baltimore Ravens on Sunday Night Football, Burkhead had two receiving touchdowns, including one thrown by wide receiver Jakobi Meyers on a trick play, during the 23–17 victory.
 On November 22, 2020, Burkhead suffered a season-ending knee injury in a 27–20 loss to the Houston Texans.
 He was placed on injured reserve on November 28, 2020.
 He finished the 2020 season with 67 carries for 274 rushing yards and three rushing touchdowns to go along with 25 receptions for 192 receiving yards and three receiving touchdowns.

 Houston Texans

-2021 season

 On June 1, 2021, Burkhead signed a one-year, $1.5 million contract with the Houston Texans that included a $125K signing bonus.
 In Week 16, against the Los Angeles Chargers, Burkhead finished the game with a career high 149 rushing yards along with two touchdowns in the 41–29 victory.
 For his performance, Burkhead was named the FedEx Ground Player of the Week.
 Overall, in the 2021 season, Burkhead finished with 122 carries for 427 rushing yards and three rushing touchdowns to go along with 25 receptions for 186 receiving yards.